yates13/recursive-factorials/README.md

 diff results.txt results-example.txt
 ```

 If this command gives you no output, there are no differences between the two files.
 Good job!
+Make sure your script fulfills the requirements described above (#s 1-5) *AND* that it follows best practices for python (i.e., clear variable names, functions, docstrings, modularity).